samkchu/SI507-HW6/README.md

 	alert("hello");
 }
 ```

 **and**

 ```js
 <button onclick=handleClick() id="wow-button">Wow</button>
 ```

+The first bit code defines a function called `handleClick`, which returns an alert text box displaying the string `hello` when invoked.

+The second bit of code says that when this button is clicked, invoke the `handleClick()` function.

+Together, if/when a user clicks on the button, it invokes the `handleClick()` function, which returns an alert text box.

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**

+See file.

 ### The next few questions address the `jquerylib_submit_example.html` file.